pelayochristian/force-boostx/README.md

 Appreciate your interest in ForceBoost!
 If you have any feedback, suggestions, or issues to report, please visit the [GitHub repository](https://github.com/pelayochristian/force-boostx) and create a new issue.
 I will be happy to assist you and continuously improve the extension based on your valuable feedback.
 Your input plays a crucial role in shaping the future of ForceBoost.
 Thank you for your support!

+## License
+ForceBoost is licensed under the [MIT License](LICENSE).
+Please review the license terms before using this extension.